Rev BISANZE Pierre Claver

 The collection, entry and management of school statistics for Protestant Education.

-The beneficiary groups remain primarily teachers and principals of kindergarten, primary and secondary schools.
+The beneficiary groups remain primarily teachers and directors of kindergarten, primary and secondary schools.

 The target groups targeted by the program are: